cody-mckeon/Algo_Indicator_0/README.md

-# SSL and RSI Combined Trading Strategy with Bayesian Optimization
+# Algorithmic Trading Strategy with most Optimal Indicator Combination on NVDA

-This project implements a trading strategy combining the SSL Semaphore Signal and RSI indicators.
-Using Bayesian optimization, we fine-tune the best periods and thresholds for these indicators to maximize performance metrics such as the Sharpe Ratio, Cumulative Return, and Maximum Drawdown.
+This project implements a trading strategy combining indicators.

 ## Current Features: